 The Metropolis Grind: Advantages

-Most big cities like Phoenix, Las Vegas, Dallas, Chicago and San Francisco have central downtown areas that offer numerous living options.
+Most big cities like Phoenix, Las Vegas, Dallas, Chicago and San Francisco have central downtown areas that offer numerous living options like renting in the city.
 When you live in such areas, you are in the middle of all the goings-on in the city.
 Everything from cocktail bars to fine dining, a vibrant nightlife, entertainment, and much more is near you.

 Cities with economies on the upswing feature new buildings; apartment communities coming up all the time, and you also get access to some of the latest living solutions in the world.
-Such areas expose you to situations where modernity transcends rental living, and you have the opportunity to check out what the buzz is all about first hand.
+Such areas expose you to situations where modernity transcends rental living.
+You have the opportunity to check out what the buzz is all about first hand.